tomster/twitsilver/README.txt

 If this fails due to missing ``PATH`` entries, you need to find the ``install_twitsilver`` script and execute it.
 As mentioned above, due to the sandbox restrictions of distutils it can't be copied to a more convenient location.

 The installer will create a Quicksilver action and register twitsilver with growl.
-Unfortunately, the python bindings for Growl don't provide a way to actually enable the notifications it registrs.
+Unfortunately, the python bindings for Growl don't provide a way to actually enable the notifications it registers.
 This means, you need to:

 * open the *System Preferences* control panel
 * select *Growl*